enka26/TP_Task2/README.txt

-# TP_Task2 cmake must launch from build
+# TP_Task2 cmake can be launched from build